geertj/restful-api-design/methods.rst

 Ranges / Pagination
 ===================

-In case collections contain a lot of resource, it is quite a common requirement for a client to retrieve only a subset of the available resources.
+When collections contain many resources, it is quite a common requirement for a client to retrieve only a subset of the available resources.
 This can be implemented using the Range header with a "resource" range unit: